128technology/docs/docs/config_wan_assurance.md

 sidebar_label: Configuring WAN Assurance
 ---

-Use the following process to onboard 128T SSR’s to the MIST cloud.
-Since 128T can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.
+Use the following process to onboard Session Smart Routers (SSR) to the MIST cloud.
+Since SSN software can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.

 :::important
-Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR/128T and MIST.
+Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and MIST.
 :::

 High Level Steps:
 - Create an account on the MIST portal.
+- Add your Organization.
 - Create Sites.
 - Register the Conductor with Mist.
 - Assign routers to a Site.